mohitrajain/wire-docs/src/how-to/administrate/kubernetes/certificate-renewal/scenario-1_k8s-v1.14-kubespray.md

 -rw------- 1 root root  451 Sep 23 14:53 sa.pub
 ```

-4. Based on those renewed certificates, generate new kubeconfig files
+1. Based on those renewed certificates, generate new kubeconfig files

-The first command assumes it's being executed on a master node.
+The first command assumes it’s being executed on a master node.
 You may need to swap `masters` with `nodes` in
 case you are on a different sort of machines.

 ```bash